rasachdev/data146/SliceOfDS.md

 Use predictons into inputs as model that predicts Developers Student Club - Join to impoelemet your own script.
 Use Keras model to predict cancer cells Use dropouts to prevent overfitting

+DataAugmentation - manupultae images to hepl model be better at recognizing things.
+Like if you have pictures of horse always facing left, you should change it to face right in order to made sure the model has seen it before.
+It helps the model overall.